appatalks/balakun-lesson-pad/lessons/a1-beginner/Day-9/README.md

   - Provide examples: "This is my mother.
 Her name is Anna."

 - **Role-Play: Introducing Family:**
-  - In pairs, students take turns introducing their family members to each other using the family trees they created.
+  - In pairs, students take turns introducing their family members.
   - Example script: "This is my father, John.
 He is my mother's husband."

 ### Homework: